The Electronic British Library Journal

 Graham Pont is a philosopher specializing in the history and aesthetics of music and architecture.
 For thirty years he taught in the General Education programme at the University of New South Wales.
 His publications on Handel extend over a similar period.

-William Poole is Fellow and Tutor in English at New College, Oxford.
-He is interested in early modern literary, intellectual, and scientific history, as well as the study of book and manuscript provenance in the period.
-He is currently investigating provenance connections between the British Library and the Bodleian Library, especially those arising from the thousands of Sir Hans Sloane's duplicates dispatched to the Bodleian Library in the first four decades of the eighteenth century.
+William Poole is Galsworthy Fellow and Tutor in English, and Fellow Librarian, at New College, Oxford.
+His research lies in early modern literary, intellectual, and scientific history, as well as the study of book and manuscript provenance in the period.
+He is co-editor of the Bibliographical Society's journal The Library.

 Ben Pope is a Ph.D. student at Durham University researching the relations between townspeople and the rural nobility in late medieval Germany.
 Prior to this he studied for a BA in History and German at Oxford University and for an MA in Medieval and Renaissance Studies at University College London.